braindatalab/gecobench/README.md

 Further details can be found in the hydra documentation: https://git.tu-berlin.de/ml-group/hydra/documentation

 The logger outputs of the container can be found in the code directory under logs.

+## Step 4.
+View and cancel jobs

+To view your current jobs: run e.g. `squeue --user=hjalmar` To cancel a job run `scancel job_id` with the job id you get from the command above.